 Unlike most areas of finance, private equity goes some way to acknowledging a business has many different values.
 It has a range of values to different strategic buyers, a range of values to financial buyers, and a range of values to its owners.
+Transaction multiples or EBITDA multiples are simply a heuristic that encapsulates the various individual drivers of enterprise value.

 So rather than getting caught up in complex valuation models, since few of them account for a business’s many values, private equity firms tend to ascribe a valuation range and spend more time focusing on the big potential risks to that range.